Date visited: 5/30/2022

 Our second visit here was 13 months after our first.
 It was still crowded, but this time there were more people fishing than on the beach.
 We arrived about an hour before sunset.
 Initially, we tried to walk the rock jetty, but it was hard to navigate the rocks with so many people fishing from them.
 As the jetty went farther out, it got too dangerous for the dogs.
 So we just hung around the beach for a while and enjoyed the sunset.

 This is such a wonderful spot!
 We visited this beach for the third year in a row.
 This time it was the summer solstice, and the longest day of the year.
 That gave us time to drive here after work, and escape the brutal heat and humidity inland.
 It was a perfect 72 degrees and sunny when we arrived a little after 5:30PM.
 The beach was moderately crowded when we arrived, but got busier as the evening progressed.
 The jetty here sticks out and curves around, so the beach area has calm waters, while the waves really rip on the lighthouse side of the jetty.
 We did our usual activities here: explore the beach, cool off in the water, and walk the jetty.
-For this trip, we also got in a short hike.
-For the first time, we walked the rocky section, from the parking lot, along the shore, up to the lighthouse.
-This part of the trip was a very fun adventure, and something we hadn't done on our previous visits.
-Despite being rocky, it was a pretty easy hike with amazing views of both the ocean and the Point Judith Lighthouse.
-This is one of the best kept secrets in Rhode Island!
+For this trip, we also got in a short hike in front of the Point Judith Lighthouse.

 This is one of our favorite spots in the area.
 For this visit, there was wildfire smoke in the upper atmosphere that really dimmed the sunlight.
 We walked on the jetty a bit, the dogs cooled off, and then they played on the beach.
 We also took a walk to Rose Nulman Park and back.